eduvpn/documentation/DEVELOPMENT_PRACTICES.md

     $ psalm

-A useful option is `--update-docblocks` to automatically at return types to "docblocks", especially useful for adding `@return void`.
+A useful option is `--update-docblocks` to automatically at return types to "docblocks", especially useful for adding `@return void` if your IDE or editor does not take care of that.

 ## Source Formatting